So a classic Daily Mail piece ran the other day—and I'm still not sure whether it's legit or if we all got punk'd.

 Anyway, let's talk about this.
 Because I have a lot to say about it, as per usual.

-A key reason why this chick may have men falling at her feet
+A key reason why she may have men falling at her feet

 So despite pursuing beauty as my "life's work" (HAR), I'll be the first to say that mastering the art of foundation application or a great blow-dry doesn't a beautiful person make.
 Of course it helps, but it's not really enough.